Ahmed-fsociety/BOFT-Organizer/README.md

 ![BOFT App Screenshot](boft-app.png)

-App is Still in Beta
+App is Still in Beta DO NOT EXPECT A BUG-FREE APP

 <h2>Features</h2>